cspr-rad/kairos-spec/src/spec.typ

 // Note: The integration with Casper's L1 wallet shouldn't be difficult.
 There is an SDK in Typescript, which compiles to Javascript, and hence the small number of interactions we require with the L1 wallet will be implementable in anything else that compiles to or uses Javascript, whether that be Elm, Yesod, Typescript, Purescript..
 // Proposal: If the L2 server is implemented in Haskell, we could use Yesod.
 Otherwise our preferred choice would be Elm.

-== CLI

-// The CLI will be built using the same programming language as the L2 server, and packaged with Nix, supporting all Linux distributions.
-This allows us to use the client interface derived from the L2 server's API in the CLI, simplifying the implementation.

 = Design considerations <considerations>